henryhedges/henryhedges_hilton_code_assessment/Assessment_2/ASSUMPTIONS.md

 1) There are only 4 rooms (no more, no less) that a person can reserve.
 2) There is always a minimum of one room reservation that the user must submit.
 3) There is no data that will be retrieved on the very first render.
-4) There can be rooms with all children, all adults or a combination of the two.
+4) There could be rooms with all children, all adults or a combination of the two.
+Spec one states there should be at least one adult per room, though that may not always hold true.
+For example: there could be adjoining rooms, or it could be a room block for a chaparone and some kids on a school trip.
 5) There is not a need currently to reposition the order of the rooms - this could come into play if a user wanted to schedule a room for a specific person or group of people and avoid having one disabled.
 6) There is not a need to save the current state of a users selection when they change a value (only saves when clicking 'submit').
 Saving changes locally on any change could be a nice UX benefit, then the submit button could be used to save the selections to a database.
 7) There are no transition effects or loaders that show after successfully saving selections.